 After adjustment for body weight, the systemic exposures between males and females are similar (see Figure 2).

-Figure 2: Impact of intrinsic factors on Vilazodone PK
+Figure 2 : Impact of intrinsic factors on Vilazodone

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration